 Add-on treatment: atypical antipsychotic, haloperidol, mirtazapine (may speed up response to citalopram)

 What has your experience been like with anti-anxiety medication?
+Is what you’ve tried consistent with these guidelines for evidence-based treatment of anxiety?

 Want to know more about psych meds and how they work?